Which clubs have won the Champions League the most times?

 Last title: 2020

-Fun fact: Bayern's 1974 triumph was the first and only time the final was decided by a replay.
+Fun fact: Bayern Munich's 1974 triumph was the first and only time the final was decided by a replay.
 After a 1-1 draw in Brussels against Atletico Madrid, Franz Beckenbauer lifted the trophy two days' later thanks to a 4-0 win.

 Nothing is sweeter than beating your bitter rivals on the biggest stage and Bayern Munich did just that when they beat Borussia Dortmund in 2013, courtesy of a last-minute winner from Arjen Robben.